Use the Rule of Five to Manage Incontinence

 Written by Marilyn Suttle

-When it comes to tackling a personal challenge like incontinence head on, you may feel like you have valid excuses: "I don't have time," "I don't know what to do," or "I'll deal with it…later."
+When it comes to tackling a personal challenge like incontinence head-on, you may feel like you have valid excuses: "I don't have time," "I don't know what to do," or "I'll deal with it…later."
 But why are these excuses rarely used when the boss, your family, or a friend needs help?
 Imagine what would happen if we stopped procrastinating and putting ourselves last.

 At work, I had personal goals that never seemed as important as the deadlines I needed to meet.
 To accomplish my personal goals, I got into the habit of using "The Rule of 5."
 I pick one important goal, and every day I write five small actions I can take to move the goal forward.
-I put each small action on a sticky-note, and place it on my wall above my desk.
+I put each small action on a sticky note, and place it on the wall above my desk.
 It's my way of completing things that are easy to overlook, but that will eventually lead to a greater desired goal.
-Plus, it feels so good to peel off each sticky-note throughout the day.
+Plus, it feels so good to peel off each sticky note throughout the day.
 A big goal can be overwhelming and even a bit scary.
 When I break it up into smaller action steps and do those steps consistently, eventually I accomplish it.

 Recently it dawned on me that "The Rule of 5" can work on concerns like incontinence.
 Instead of five actions a day, you can make it less consuming and do five actions a week, or even five actions a month.
 Consistency is what you're after.
 Imagine managing your incontinence so well that you can go where you want to go, do what you want to do, and expand your ability to stay active and engaged.
 This process can help you to reduce or even eliminate incontinence.
 It can also help you become so resourceful that you become unstoppable with leaks or without.